 a static model, which does not tell anything about the evolution

 of the transportation / land use system.
-Furthermore, current economic
+Furthermore, recent economic

 changes are in the service (non-basic) sectors, forming the foundation

-of urban productivity and dynamics in many metropolitan areas.
-Under
+of urban productivity and dynamics in many metropolitan areas,

-such circumstances the model is likely the be inaccurate in the major
+such circumstances the model is likely to be inaccurate in major

-service-oriented metropolitan areas of today.
+service-oriented metropolitan areas.
 A way to overcome this

 Lowry model does not consider movements of freight in urban areas, which